If you like to go fast, then you want a proper road racing bike. Here’s why.

 That's not to say the Ultra isn't upgradeable.
 With a stiff, triple butted aluminium frame, it could easily accommodate some bling upgrades without overshadowing the main component.

 That term 'value' constantly rears its head whichever way you look at the Ultra.
-Shimano's 105 11-speed groupset is rare to find on a bike at this price, and even though B'Twin has cut costs a little by fitting an RS500 compact (50/34) chainset, it's still a very well-specced bike.
-The shifting is a little less crisp without the 105 series 5800 chainset, but you'll only notice it if you ride the two side by side.
+Shimano's 105 11-speed groupset is rare to find on a bike at this price, and it even includes the 105 chainset, an area where many manufacturers skimp to shave the price.

-We loved this bike’s Ultegra-equipped big brother, and with 25% off, the Shimano 105 Tarmac Sport is a steal at this price.
-Like the Comp, it’s a smart-looking and well-packaged bike that offers the sort of fast and engaging ride that will suit budding racers.
+We loved this bike’s Ultegra-equipped big brother, and like the Tarmac Comp this is a smart-looking and well-packaged bike that offers the sort of fast and engaging ride that will suit budding racers.

 The position and ride is what you would expect from a race bike; it strikes a good balance and is very accommodating of new cyclists as it is to experienced racers.
 The 20mm headset cap limits how low you can go on the front but that could easily be swapped out for a zero rise cap.